galantelab/sandy/README.md

 	**Some examples**

-	Write...

-5. The `quality` command.
+5. The `quality` command {#quality}

 	Use it to manage your quality profile database.
-	You can add or remove your own expression profiles in the builtin database.
+	You can add or remove your own expression profiles in the builtin database to make your simulations more realistic based on real experimental data.
-	Or even clean it up to restore the vendor's original entries state.
+	Or you can even clean it up to restore the vendor's original entries state.
+	By default, *Sandy* uses a poisson distribution when compiling the quality entries, but like many other features, this behavior can be overrided by the user.

 	**Usage:**
 	```bash